 - Previously, ESBL-containing bacteria have been detected

-- For all hospitalizations in departments that are classified as departments with particularly susceptible patients and / or high risk of spread (eg fire department, intensive care department, hematology department, newborn infant and similar)
+- For all hospital admissions in wards that, according to local assessment, are characterized as wards with particularly susceptible patients and / or a high risk of spread, (eg burns ward, intensive care unit, haematological ward, neonatal intensive care unit and the like)

 Antibiotics: There are currently only a few groups of beta-lactam antibiotics (the group carbapenems and combination preparations with beta-lactam and betelectamase inhibitor, for example piperacillin-tazobactam), to which ESBL-producing bacteria are sensitive.